phax/peppol-commons/README.md

 # News and noteworthy

+* v9.1.0 - work in progress
+    * Added new submodule `peppol-directory-businesscard`
 * v9.0.8 - 2023-08-22
     * Updated to OpenPeppol eDEC Code Lists v8.6
     * Added `CRLHelper.setCRLOfURL` to manually add an externally downloaded CRL